cliffigor/percentile/README.md

 # percentile
-A program which calculate the up-alpha percentile
+A program calculate the up-alpha percentile